govindw105/RedBus-Automation-Solution/README.md

 ▶️ How to Run

 Clone the repository

 Open in IntelliJ / Eclipse

 Install Maven dependencies

 Run the main class

 🎯 What I Learned From This Project

-Handling auto-suggestion dropdowns.
+Handling auto-suggestion dropdowns

-Implementing explicit waits effectively.
+Implementing explicit waits effectively

-Managing lazy loading with JavaScript scroll.
+Managing lazy loading with JavaScript scroll

-Working with dynamic web elements.
+Working with dynamic web elements

-Extracting and validating dynamic data from web pages Writing end-to-end Selenium automation scripts
+Extracting and validating dynamic data from web pages

+Writing end-to-end Selenium automation scripts